 Typically, the only people who still freak out are the bonafide religious (or some other variety of mixed) nuts, and even some of those may sometimes be persuaded with a little additional care and finesse in handling.
-As we saw in the case of Tom Riddle, some of these measures may approach the extreme.
+As we saw in the case of Tom Riddle, some of these measures may approach extreme levels of manipulation.

-Rowling states, however, that not all magical children in Great Britain do attend Hogwarts.
+Rowling does state, however, that not all magical children in Great Britain do attend Hogwarts.
 Which may mean only that they are sent to Beaubatons or Durmstrang instead.
-Still, there may be children whose families do manage to keep them away.
 Or even rare magical children who are educated at home.
 It is probable that in this case, the child still sits the standardized tests for qualification as witches or wizards.
-Probably by appointment with the Ministry.
+Probably by appointment at the Ministry.

 Item II: About Hogwarts term dates and cut-off ages:

-It is now clear that the current 3-term system, its dates and the cut-off ages for each year’s students are set to coincide with the term dates and cut-off ages of the most prominent mundane boarding schools.
+It is now clear that the current 3-term system, its dates and the cut-off ages for each year’s students have been set to coincide with the term dates and cut-off ages of the most prominent mundane boarding schools.

 Over the “3-year summer” between Years 4 & 5, various Brits on my discussion lists were diligent in explaining that under the regulations of the English educational system, all children must have reached the proper school-starting age (6 years, I believe) by September 1 in order to commence school in a given year.
 If the child’s birthday falls on Sept 2, they must wait to start in the following year.
 It is almost unheard of for a child’s family to manage to get the educational authorities to make an exception.
 The child’s entry into secondary school follows upon the same principle.